sanctumos/installer/docs/docs-on-installer-criteria.md

 * **Modular and simple**: every tool keeps its own SQLite DB; nothing centralized or rewritten.
 * **Ops-light**: one venv to patch and one pins file to manage.
-* **Control-plane-ready**: optional registry/gateway adds unified UX without touching module internals.
+* **Control-plane-ready**: control interface can directly import agent modules without cross-venv complexity.
-* **Future-proof**: overlay venvs can be introduced later if one agent’s dependencies diverge.
+* **Future-proof**: overlay venvs can be introduced later if one component's dependencies diverge.
+* **Clean architecture**: control interface becomes just another Python module in the same ecosystem.

 ---

 ## Quick Checklist (when adding a new Prime)

 1. `mkdir -p /sanctum/agents/agent-<uid>/{broca2,thalamus}/{app,config,db,logs,run,plugins}`
-2. Put module `.env` files using `AGENT_PY=/sanctum/agents/venv/bin/python` and pick ports.
+2. Put module `.env` files using `SANCTUM_PY=/sanctum/venv/bin/python` and pick ports.
-3. Ensure global venv exists and deps installed from `requirements-agents.txt`.
+3. Ensure global venv exists and deps installed from `requirements.txt`.
 4. Create tiny `run/start.sh` per module with the template above.
 5. (Optional) Add the agent + ports to `control/registry.db`.

 ---

-That’s the whole picture.
-If you want this split into smaller doclets (e.g., “For Devs”, “For Ops”, “For UI/Control”), say the word and I’ll fracture it cleanly.
+That's the whole picture.
+If you want this split into smaller doclets (e.g., "For Devs", "For Ops", "For UI/Control"), say the word and I'll fracture it cleanly.